 Everything starts in the pressing hall.
 When a knife is constructed, we select the steel that best matches what the knife will be used for; carbon steel, stainless steel or laminated steel.
-The steel we use for the knife blades arrives at our factory as large rolls, apart from the laminated steel that comes as pre-cut lengths.
-In the pressing hall we then punch out the material that will eventually become knife blades.
 Two knife blades a second are made in the pressing hall.
 That adds up to a huge 7,000 blades an hour!
 The power in the press is 120 tons.

 The steel is treated to make it harder, tougher and increase edge resiliency.
 We use two different hardening furnaces: one for stainless steel and one for carbon steel.
 The actual hardening process is a company secret, as that’s the factor which gives our knives the steel’s unique qualities – such as sharpness, strength and flexibility.